-MICHAEL McDERMOTT (Reston resident and Chair of the RA Multimodal Transportation Advisory Committee) - is in favor of an underpass and does not want an at-grade crosswalk at the Dulles Toll Road ramps.
+MICHAEL McDERMOTT (Reston resident and Chair of the a local Multimodal Advisory

+Committee) - is in favor of an underpass and does not want an at-grade crosswalk at the Dulles

+Toll Road ramps.
 He also advocated adding a Sunrise Valley Drive crosswalk on the east side of the intersection with Wiehle Avenue.